hashicorp/nomad/website/source/guides/web-ui/inspecting-the-cluster.html.md

 # Inspecting the Cluster

-The Web UI can be a powerful tool for keeping tabs on the state of the Nomad cluster from an operator's perspective.
+The Web UI can be a powerful tool for monitoring the state of the Nomad cluster from an operator's perspective.
 This includes showing all client nodes, showing driver health for client nodes, driver status, resource utilization, allocations by client node, and more.